-- Number, date and text values are treated differently.
-Any values that can be converted to a number will be treated as a number.
-Any values that match the supported date formats in Preferences will be treated as a date.
-All other values are treated as text. - Comparisons of text are whitespace sensitive.
+- Number, date and text values are treated differently for Equal to, Greater than, Less than, Greater than equal, Less than equal and Not equal to operations. - o If both values are numeric, a numeric comparison will be carried out. - o If both values match a supported date formats in Preferences, a date comparison will be carried out. - o Otherwise the values will be treated as text. - For example, an empty value is considered less than 0, because they will be compared as text.
+So you might want to replace empty values with 0 or remove those rows with Filter, before comparing them. - Comparisons of text are whitespace sensitive.
 You can use Whitespace to remove whitespace before filtering and Replace to get of other unwanted characters (e.g. whitespace inside the text). - The new column is added at the right end.
 You can change the column order with Reorder Cols and the column name with Rename Cols. - See here for more details on Regular expressions (regex).